XenitAB/xenitab.github.io/docs/blog/12factor.md

 The up-to-date interpretation of this factor is that upgrading dependency versions should always be a conscious action.
 This slightly shifts the interpretation of the original factor's "exactly".
 The various ecosystems and tool chains (maven, npm, cargo, et.c.) work differently in when they resolve dependencies.
 Some resolve dependencies when the developer performs a build and some require an explicit "upgrade" operation to change what goes into a build.
 It is therefore vital to have a codified workflow for updating dependencies.
 For example, when using Node.js and npm, a developer should normally do [npm ci](https://blog.npmjs.org/post/171556855892/introducing-npm-ci-for-faster-more-reliable) and only use the traditional `npm install` (or `npm update`) when the intent is to modernize dependencies.

-> it uses a dependency isolation tool during execution to ensure that no implicit dependencies “leak in” from the surrounding system
+> it uses a dependency isolation tool during execution to ensure that no implicit dependencies “leak in” from the surrounding system.
+The full and explicit dependency specification is applied uniformly to both production and development.

-One of the innovations introduced by Docker is that this factor is enforced already at build time.
+One of the innovations introduced by Docker is that this factor is enforced already at build time, making it easy to ensure uniformity across dev and prod.
 Run your automated tests with the built container and there is very little space for execution environment differences.

 ## Factor III: Config

 > An app’s config is everything that is likely to vary between deploys (staging, production, developer environments, etc).
 The twelve-factor app stores config in environment variables.
+Env vars are easy to change between deploys without changing any code; unlike config files, there is little chance of them being checked into the code repo accidentally; and unlike custom config files, [...] they are a language- and OS-agnostic standard. [...]
+A litmus test for whether an app has all config correctly factored out of the code is whether the codebase could be made open source at any moment, without compromising any credentials.

 This factor remains mostly relevant as written, but there are some nuances to consider.

-IaC tools like Terraform allows us to create files and database entries.
+Infrastructure-as-code tools like Terraform allows us to create files and database entries.
 Kubernetes allows us to create [ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/) which will be made available to a container as a file.
 In both cases, the source configuration can be put under version control, any manual edits will be overwritten on the next deploy and the mechanism is easy for a developer to emulate locally.
 Thus, they achieve the same result as using environment variables by different means.

 Also, while environment variables are operations-friendly, they are problematic when writing tests, since they are global state.
 In ecosystems that default to parallel test execution (e.g. Rust) environment variables cannot be used.
 Thus, while an environment variable remains the preferred way to accept simple configuration values, a 12-factor app should convert them to internal state as early as possible.